 Making the Dumplings

-- Prepare the dumpling dough 1 day in advance
+- Prepare the dumpling dough 1 day in advance and rest overnight

 - Sift the flour, salt and baking powder together

 - Cut in the shortening until it makes crumbs

 - Add the milk and make a stiff dough by hand or with a dough hook in a mixer

 - Flour your rolling surface and knead the dough by hand into a ball